CloudLabs-MOC/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_13_explore_senstivity_labels.md

 ## Task 2: How to apply a label

-In this task, you will go through the process of applying a label from the perspective of the user (in this case the user is the admin) and view the content marking that is generated by the label.
+In this task, you will go through the process of applying a label from the perspective of the user (in this case, the user is the admin) and view the content marking that is generated by the label.

-1. From the Microsoft Purview home page, select the **App launcher (1)** icon, and and click on **More apps (2)**.
+1. From the Microsoft Purview home page, select the **App launcher (1)** icon, and click on **More apps (2)**.

    ![](../Images/lab13-t2p1.png)

-1. A new tab will open in the browser taking you to the M365 portal.
+1. A new tab will open in the browser, taking you to the M365 portal.

 1. If the **Welcome to Apps** pop-up appears, click the **X** icon to close it.